5amCurfew/monzo-task-public/README.md

 1. `python3 -m venv dbt-env`
 2. `source dbt-env/bin/activate`
 3. `python3 -m pip install -r requirements.txt`
-4. `dbt deps`

 Ensure `dbt` has been installed and activated correctly by running `dbt --version` in your terminal.
+If it has been successful, ensure you run `dbt deps` for installing dbt packages.
 ```bash
 Core:
   - installed: 1.3.2